gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

 - A table containing the detailed info of the product is displayed in this tab.
 The table has the following fields if they are available in the detail search results [Table 2](./images/table_2.png)
 - **Note**: If any **value is missing**, **don’t display the row** in product info tab.
 - When **clicked on “Product Images”**, **a modal should be popped up** with all product images.
 If a **particular image in the modal is clicked** it should **open in a new tab**.
 See video for reference.
+  - The Carousel should wrap around.
+The previous and next buttons should not been seen if the product has only one image [@689](https://piazza.com/class/jptzz79d354gb?cid=689).

 ### 3.3.2 Photos Tab